Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Input into this article came from the PPT editorial team and our writers.
 Together, we have a combined shooting experience of 30+ years, including instruction, competition, and multiple shooting disciplines.

-We’ve spent countless hours researching, analyzing, and testing guns to determine which is the best when it comes to features, reliability, ergonomics, and bang for your buck.
 All of our picks have spent hands-on time at the range with one of our staff, shooting at 3, 5, and 7 yards, and have seen a minimum of 500 rounds through them (but most likely thousands).

 We had to make some tough calls.
 If you don’t see your favorite budget blaster on here, it doesn’t mean we hate it; it just means we couldn’t include it this time.
+So let us know in the comments and stay tuned!

 Best Concealed Carry Guns Under $400

-1. Taurus GX4 – Best Overall Budget Pick
+1. Ruger RXM – Best Overall

 Pros